kingsquare/communibase-connector-js/README.md

 File handling
 --

-upload a new file or update an exiting one:
+upload a new file or update an existing one:

 ```js
 /**